Timpng98/Nmap-Lab/README.md

 # Nmap-Lab
-Using Amazon Web Services Cloud to create 2 ec2's to test different NMAP flags to show what each NMAP option flag does/ used for.
+Using Amazon Web Services (AWS) Cloud to create 2 ec2's to test different NMAP commnads to show what each NMAP option flag does/used for.